m5c/OneTimePadLib/README.md

 the [```Conversation``` class](https://m5c.github.io/OneTimePadLib).
 A conversation is based on a existing ```OneTimePad```.
 It does not matter whether the pad was newly created or loaded from disk.

-Sample code for creating a newm empty conversation:
+Sample code for creating a new empty conversation:

 ```java
   Conversation maxLaptopConversation